How Do You Transport an Axolotl? Easy…

 Conclusion

 Your axolotl is going to get stressed during the move so don’t worry too much about it.
-The best things you can do as described above are to keep the water from sloshing as much as possible, make sure the water temperature doesn’t get too high and keep from checking your axolotl if the trip is under four hours.
-Constant checking on your axolotl will just stress it out more.
+The best things you can do as described above are to keep the water from sloshing as much as possible and make sure the water temperature doesn’t get too high.